TV shows 50s – 60s

 Gilligan’s Island — A sitcom running from 1964 to 1967, the idea was that a group of tourists was stranded on a deserted island.
-Usually the joke was on the show’s bumbling but loveable star, Gilligan.
+Usually the joke was on the show’s bumbling but lovable star, Gilligan.

 Twilight Zone — Mystery / sci-fi program that ran from 1959 – 1964, a relative popular and critical success, was for many people an introduction to science fiction and to social commentary dressed up as drama.